Erected 2016 by Town of Glenville.

 Location.
 42° 49.899′ N, 73° 55.851′ W. Marker is in Glenville, New York, in Schenectady County.
 Marker can be reached from Freeman's Bridge Road, on the right when traveling north.
 Marker can be seen in the Freemans Bridge Fishing Access Site, next to the Lighthouse Restaurant.
 Touch for map.
 Marker is in this post office area: Schenectady NY 12302, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within one mile of this marker, measured as the crow flies.
-ALCo's Legacy (approx. ¼ mile away); "Big Boy" (approx. 0.3 miles away); Casey Jones (approx. half a mile away); a different marker also named ALCo's Legacy (approx. 0.7 miles away); ALCo Site (approx. ¾ mile away); Second Ward Second World War Memorial (approx. 0.8 miles away); Whipple Bowstring Truss (approx. one mile away); Nott Memorial (approx. one mile away).
+At least 8 other markers are within walking distance of this marker.
+ALCo's Legacy (approx. ¼ mile away); The American Locomotive Company (approx. ¼ mile away); World War II (approx. 0.3 miles away); "Big Boy" (approx. 0.3 miles away); Casey Jones (approx. half a mile away); "Jupiter" (approx. half a mile away); Streamliners (approx. half a mile away); Schenectady (approx. half a mile away).

 In 1851, he purchased the land the house is now on from Volney Freeman, a prominent Schenectadian who owned property on both sides of the river.
 It was Freeman who in 1855 built the first Freeman’s Bridge, linking his two parcels of property as well as Schenectady and the town of Glenville.
 Previously, Freeman had owned the ferry business that had crossed the Mohawk at that point.
 Soon afterwards Freeman moved to Peoria, IL